 Has a clear, crisp retina display and nice extras like split screen.
 Springy and responsive with improved WiFi signal detection.
 Battery life is a big plus, lasting 2 to 3 days.

 Unlike the latest Pro models, this iPad still has the home button.
-Works with the first generation of Apple Pencil only.

 Has a sharp display and similar speed to other iPads.